New Spring 2020 Services

 - Positive training methods (as always!)

-Once the restrictions are relaxed we will be offering socialisation groups specifically for puppies.
-This is due to our concern that during the Coronavirus outbreak, owners will be unableto take their puppies to meet up with other dogs and puppies which could cause behavioural issues in the future.
+We are now offering a Puppy Pals socialisation group, specifically for puppies.
+This is due to our concern that during the Coronavirus outbreak, owners will be unable to take their puppies to meet up with other dogs and puppies which could cause behavioural issues in the future.
 We provide a safe space within which your puppy can make new friends, under the experienced eyes of our trainers we will ensure your puppy is able to learn how to interact with other canines in a polite manner, whilst having fun and of course exercise and mental stimulation.
 This is particularly essential for young puppies, but also older puppies and adults dogs should be able to continue their socialising with others.

 - Socialisation is creating as many different, positive, safe and fun experiences for a puppy as possible as early as possible in their life.

 - Socialisation prevents surprises and scary experiences later on in their life by building resilience.

 - Research shows that dogs that experience varied socialisation at a young age are easier to live with and train.
 They are also more relaxed and healthier.